gwdg/rOCCI/README.md

 ### Client
 The OCCI gem includes a client you can use directly from shell with the following auth methods: x509 (with --password, --user-cred and --ca-path), basic (with --username and --password), digest (with --username and --password), none.
 If you won't set a password using --password, the client will run in an interactive mode and ask for it later on.

+To find out more about available options and defaults use

+    occi --help

 To list available resources use

     occi --endpoint https://<ENDPOINT>:<PORT>/ --action list --resource compute --auth x509